 Creating Home Medical Records

 In much the same way as a comprehensive set of medical records was created for your loved one while they were in the hospital, a transiton care program means it is up to you to do the same at home.
-This is something our caregivers are very familiar with and that they can help you with.
+This is something a home care aide is very familiar with and that they can help you with.
 Be sure you leave plenty of room for notes and:

 - A list of appointments, what was discussed and what, if anything was done.

 - A schedule that includes all family caregivers, when they will be there and what they need to do.

 - A record of all medications, when they need to be taken and the correct dosage.

 - Contact information, including caregivers and emergency contacts.

 Whether your loved one will be staying with you during their recovery or in their own home, there are several things you need to take care of to protect their health and safety, including:

 - Be sure furniture is arranged to make room for any mobility equipment.

 - Introduce your loved one to their transitional home care provider before they are discharged.